8 Causal inference with G-computation

 Estimating the ATE, ATT, or ATU requires us to accept four assumptions, with varying levels of stringency (Greifer and Stuart 2021; Chatton and Rohrer 2024).

 First, conditional exchangeability or no unmeasured confounding.
 This assumption states that potential outcomes must be independent of treatment assignment, conditional on a set of control variables (\(Z_i\)).
-More formally, we can write this assumption as: \(Y_i^1,Y_i^0 \perp D_i \mid Z_i\).
+More formally, we can write \(Y_i^1,Y_i^0 \perp D_i \mid Z_i\).

 When estimating the ATE, conditional exchangeability must hold across the entire population.
 When estimating the ATT, however, this stringent assumption can be relaxed somewhat.
 The intuition is straightforward: since the ATT is computed solely based on units in the treatment group, we can observe all instances of the \(Y_i^1\) potential outcomes.
 Thus, to estimate the ATT, we only need to make assumptions about the unobserved \(Y_i^0\) potential outcomes; we only need to adjust for confounders that link treatment assignment to participants’ outcomes under the control condition.
 Analogously, estimating the ATU only requires conditional exchangeability to hold in the treatment condition.

 Second, positivity.
 This assumption requires study participants to have a non-zero probability of belonging to each treatment arm: \(0<P(D_i=1\mid Z_i)<1\).
-In practice, this condition can be violated for a number of reasons, such as when certain individuals fail to meet eligibility criteria to receive a certain treatment.
+In practice, this condition can be violated for a number of reasons, such as when certain individuals fail to meet eligibility criteria to receive a certain treatment, but are still part of the control group.

 When we estimate the ATE, positivity must hold across the entire sample.
 However, when we estimate the ATT, the positivity assumption can be relaxed somewhat: \(P(D_i=1|Z_i)<1\).
 This new condition means that no participant can be certain to receive the treatment, but that some participants can be ruled ineligible.
 Analogously, we can estimate the ATU by accepting a weaker form of positivity, where every participant must have some chance to be treated: \(P(D_i=1|Z_i)>0\).